Research, Training and Technical Assistance in the Service of Children and Families

 Resource Information and Referral Services

 CCFL is the home of the Answers4Families Project, and has provided internet-based support and information since 1994.
 This clearinghouse of information on topics across the lifespan has evolved to include several thousand pages of information, with several hundred Nebraskans participating in different discussion groups on topics ranging from children's mental health and traumatic brain injury to assisted living and Alzheimer's.
 The site has earned accreditation by the Health on the Net Foundation, signifying that the site has been evaluated by professionals in the field and found to be a reliable and credible source of health care information.
 The Nebraska Resource and Referral System is a statewide database created with input from Nebraska families, service providers, and organizations.
-It includes over 28 searchable categories, 20,000+ resources, and up-to-date index listings.
+It includes over 30 searchable categories, 20,000+ resources, and up-to-date listings of Nebraska service providers, resources and agencies.
+Find information on respite services, childcare, disabilities, aging services and more.

 CCFL staff have also developed resource materials regarding mental health, substance abuse, and health problems for child protection workers and judicial/legal professionals.
 Center staff introduced Family Group Conferencing to Nebraska, piloting the first projects and providing technical assistance and evaluation as it developed into a statewide system.
 CCFL assisted in the development of Nebraska's first child advocacy center and has participated in the development of a statewide system of trained interviewers.